liqdevs/LIQ-Invoice---An-Invoice-App/README.md

 A clean, fast desktop app that turns your line items into a polished, branded PDF invoice — and keeps track of every one you've sent.
 No account, no cloud, no monthly fee.
-Pay once, own it forever.
+Pay once(or use completely for free!), own it forever.

 ## What's inside